Feeling "SAD" During the Winter Months?

 Medications.
 Medications, such as antidepressants, may be prescribed for individuals with SAD depending on the severity of the symptoms.

-“If you are diagnosed with seasonal affective disorder, there are steps you can take to help cope with the symptoms,” stated Tennessee Department of Mental Health and Developmental Disabilities’ (TDMHDD) Commissioner Virginia Trotter Betts.
-“First and foremost, follow your health practitioner’s recommendations, get plenty of exercise, maintain proper nutrition, and stay involved in activities with family and friends.”
+“If you are diagnosed with seasonal affective disorder, there are action steps you can take to help relieve and overcome your symptoms,” stated Tennessee Department of Mental Health and Developmental Disabilities’ Commissioner Virginia Trotter Betts.
+“First and foremost, follow your health practitioner’s recommendations, get plenty of exercise, maintain proper nutrition, and stay involved in activities with family and friends.
+These actions are worth the effort to promote your health and mental health.”

-For more information on SAD, including educational materials, or for additional information about better mental health, please contact TDMHDD’s Office of Public Information and Education at (615) 253-4812 or visit www.state.tn.us/mental.
+For more information on seasonal affective disorder or additional mental health information, please contact TDMHDD’s Office of Communications at (615) 253-4812 or visit www.state.tn.us/mental.